Baykar Bayraktar family: Bayraktar VTOL

+Bayraktar YIHA III

+Bayraktar YIHA III is a low-cost loitering munition.
+Precision-guided aerial weapon system co-developed by Pakistan's National Aerospace Science and Technology Park (NASTP) and Turkey's Baykar Technologies.
+Designed as a modern solution for asymmetric warfare, the YIHA III is engineered to engage high-value targets with minimal logistical footprint and reduced operational cost.

 Operational history

+Ethiopia

+As of 2023, Bayraktar TB2 drones are used in Ethiopia.
+During the 2023 war in Amhara Region of Ethiopia, drone strikes in late 2023 mostly killed civilians, according to media reports.
+BBC News reported 30 to 40 people killed in a strike on Amhara Sayint district on 10 December.
+Al Jazeera English obtained footage of a 30 November drone strike that killed five civilians, including hospital staff, near Delanta Primary Hospital in Wegel Tena.
+The footage showed "an ambulance ablaze with its roof caved in, consistent with a direct aerial hit.

 PKK/YPG–Turkey conflict

 Turkish military use TB-2 gained prominence in counterinsurgency operations against Kurdistan Workers' Party (PKK) and People's Protection Units (YPG) positions across the border in Iraq and Syria.
-Turkey considers PKK and YPG to be terrorist organizations.
+Turkey, the US and the European Union consider PKK as a terrorist organization.
+Turkey also considers YPG as a terrorist organisation, since its close ties to the PKK.

 Libya

 In June 2019, international news media reported that the Libyan, UN recognized, Government of National Accord (GNA) used Bayraktar TB2s to strike an airbase held by General Haftar's Libyan National Army (LNA).
 Despite the UN embargo on Libya's ongoing civil war, it is suspected that at least three Bayraktar TB2 UCAV were being used over Tripoli by the GNA government forces.
 On 6 June 2019, two GNA Bayraktar TB2 drones were destroyed along with an operation room by LNA attacks on Mitiga Airport.
 Video evidence shows at least one Bayraktar TB2 flying over Tripoli about to land at Mitiga's Military section, under control of GNA-allied forces.